-We also carry out eye examinations in nursing homes, residential homes, day centres and hospitals.
+We also carry out eye examinations in nursing homes, residential homes and hospitals.

 If you qualify for a free NHS-funded sight test (see below for details), then you may be entitled to NHS-funded mobile services where we come to visit you:

 At home – if you’re unable to leave home unaccompanied because of physical or mental illness or disability

 At a residential or care home – if you normally live there and you’re unable to leave the home unaccompanied because of physical or mental illness or disability

 You qualify for a free NHS-funded sight test if:

 - you’re aged 16, 17 or 18 and are in full-time education